MRSC Insight Blog

 Posts for Leave Policies

-Washington’s Paid Family and Medical Leave and the Federal Family Medical Leave Act provide extended leave, job protection, and other benefits for qualified employees, though the interplay between the two programs can be confusing.
-Test your knowledge on both.
+Washington’s Paid Family and Medical Leave (PFML) and the federal Family Medical Leave Act (FMLA) provide extended leave, job protection, and other benefits for qualified employees, but the interplay between the two programs can be confusing.
+Test your knowledge.

 Are elected officials considered employees?
 If so, are they eligible for the various benefits programs provided for in state law?
 This simple question requires a case-by-case examination of eligible state-based benefits programs.